particle-iot/docs/src/content/datasheets/particle-shields.md

 ![Shield Shield TXB0108PWR](/assets/images/shields/shield-shield/txb0108pwr-schematic.png)

-The new version of the Shield Shield (v3.x.x) uses dedicated mosfet based voltage translation on the I2C lines.
+The new version of the Shield Shield (v3.x.x) uses dedicated MOSFET based voltage translation on the I2C lines.
 We also decided to add a prototyping area in empty space in the middle of the shield.

 ### Shield Shield Schematic - MOSFET I2C